karma271/.dotfiles/README.md

   sudo dnf install stow -y
   ```

-- cd nto `~/.dotfiles` directory and run:
+- cd nto `~/.dotfiles` directory and run the following to setup all the components inside of dotfiles directory:

 ```
 stow .
 ```

-or
+or to setup individual components run:

 ```
 # stow <folder>
-stopw nvim
+stow nvim
 ```